sdwheeler/seanonit/content/blog/posts/2014-10-21-fun-with-regular-expressions/index.md

 title: Fun with Regular Expressions
 date: 2014-10-21T18:47:03
 draft: false
+showReadTime: false
+categories:
+  - PowerShell
+tags:
+  - Regular Expressions
+  - regex
+abstract: My recommended tool for learning how to use regular expressions.
 ---

+> This article was originally posted to my old [WordPress blog][wp].
+The content is still relevant
+> but some details may have changed.

 A while back a friend of mine mentioned that he could not find a regular expression that was capable of parsing Windows Performance counter strings.
 He said that it couldn't be done with regex alone